sanushilshad/ondc-utils/README.md

-# ONDC OBSERVABILITY SERVICE
+# ONDC UTILS SERVICE

-Service for sending observability data to ONDC endpoint.
+Service for fetching ONDC utility data.
 The progress can be tracked here: [milestones](#MILESTONES)

 ## Tech Stack